At U.S. Open, contact tracing nearly ends a match before it starts

 Zverev, meanwhile, advances to play Alejandro Davidovich Fokina for a spot in the quarterfinals.

-Elsewhere at the U.S. Open, two favorites to take home titles moved onto the fourth round.
+Elsewhere at the U.S. Open, two favorites to take home titles moved on to the fourth round.
 Top-seeded Novak Djokovic beat German Jan-Lennard Struff, 6-3, 6-3, 6-1.
-No. 4 seed Naomi Osaka needed a bit more effort to advance past her third-round opponent: She defeated impressive youngster Marta Kostyuk, 6-3, 6-7 (4-7), 6-2 in a match that took 2 hours and 33 minutes.
+No. 4 seed Naomi Osaka needed a bit more effort to advance past her third-round opponent: She defeated impressive youngster Marta Kostyuk, 6-3, 6-7 (7-4), 6-2 in a match that took 2 hours 33 minutes.

 Twelfth-seeded Denis Shapovalov defeated Taylor Fritz, 3-6, 6-3, 4-6, 7-6 (7-5), 6-2, leaving Frances Tiafoe and J.J.
 Wolf as the last American men standing in the tournament.